kevinolega/callcentertrainingtips/about.md

 I originally wrote the lessons on this blog to help some friends get hired in a call center.
 I thought, instead of explaining how to get hired for a few others to each one, I decided to just write the lessons down.

-This website was designed with shy people in mind.
+This website was designed with shy Filipinos in mind.
 Most of my friends, including myself are introverts.

 A few years ago I accompanied friends to interviews and give them tips until they got hired.
 It normally takes us 4-6 call centers until they get hired.
 Then we go for pizza and buy me a few beers after.